Omarjabari007/E-commerce-BackEnd/README.md

 Launch the FastAPI application container
 The application will be accessible at  **http://localhost:8000.**

-For any questions, please contact **Omar Mohammed Karam Abdelfattah Jabari** at **omarjabari007@example.com.**
+For any questions, please contact **Omar Mohammed Karam Abdelfattah Jabari** at **omarjabari009@gmail.com.**

+**This project was completed by three students ( Omar , Yasser , Hattem) .
+We learned to use GitHub to divide tasks, manage branches, and work together in a real-world environment.
-Enjoy exploring the e-commerce backend!
+Enjoy exploring the e-commerce backend!**